-The anti-constitutional revolution of 1937 continues: the supreme court, of the corporate United states, hands down National Labor Relations Board v.
-Jones & Laughlin Steel, upholding as lawful the National Labor Relations Act.
+The Constitutional counter-Revolution of 1937 continues: The supreme court, of the corporate United states, hands down National Labor Relations Board v.
+Jones & Laughlin Steel, upholding the National Labor Relations Act as lawful.

 [added 7/17/2022] Thanks to Jim Lorenz for this entry.